I’m putting this here to watch later. (H/t to Eileen Joy for the link.)

-One of the advantages of surveying a collection of recipes is that it reminds us of how many words there are for mixing.
+A few notes on recipes: those instructions for assembling parts of the environment to create new and unstable wholes.
+One of the advantages of surveying a collection of recipes is that it reminds us of how many words there are for mixing things, assembling stuff to create new mixtures.
 Cooks grind, strain, steep, boil, beat, stuff, sprinkle, and dress food.
 In one case they stiffen jelly or thicken a stew.
 Elsewhere, they are frothing, clarifying, straining out different constituents.
 Over here they are making a spumy compote; over there they remove the lees from wine.
-The kitchen is a dynamic scene of becoming where many of the ideas we’re exploring are enacted and embodied.
+The kitchen is a dynamic scene of rapid assembly.
+What’s the upshot?

-My point is simply to note that some entities (a compote, jelly, stew) are constitutively mixed up.
-That is, they only acquire identity in the mix.
-Judging by present-day critical parlance, we prefer to focus on sedimented or saturated things (i.e., ideologies, discourses, cultural formations), privileging the relatively homogenous or stable kind of identity.
-Some identities are not at all stable — yet they are not weakened by the fact.
+Judging by present-day critical parlance, we still prefer to focus on sedimented or saturated things (i.e., ideologies, discourses, cultural formations), privileging a relatively homogenous or stable solution.
+Yet some identities are not at all stable –and they are not weakened by the fact.
 Consider any medieval recipe that calls for vinegar and oil: one must keep stirring in order for the fluid suspension to become a new thing we call vinegar-and-oil.
-Stirring allows the thing to become the thing it is.
-So while all things may be subject to flux in the assemblage, it does not follow that an assemblage is a weak form of identity.
-Volatility is a form of vitality.
+Stirring allows the thing to become the thing it is in the stirring.
+Volatility is a form of vitality in some environments.

 The question should be then: not whether human matters are assemblages, but how powerful and perdurable is a given assemblage?
 How much do we depend on the mixture that will not last?
 For more on mixing and mashing see this.